cloud-native-toolkit/template-terraform-gitops/README.md

-# Starter kit for a Terraform Gipts module
+# Starter kit for a Terraform GitOps module

 This is a Starter kit to help with the creation of Terraform modules.
 The basic structure of a Terraform module is fairly simple and consists of the following basic values:

 - README.md - provides a description of the module
-- main.tf - defiens the logic for the module
+- main.tf - defines the logic for the module
 - variables.tf (optional) - defines the input variables for the module
 - outputs.tf (optional) - defines the values that are output from the module